 Colourful and quirky characters populate Taylor’s accounts.
 Molly, a single mother, was targeted by the Island’s gossipers but still held her own.
 JJ, a fisherman, stockpiled a large quantity of randomly selected paperbacks to read on long winter nights.
 John cared more about the preparation for his boating expeditions than the actual fishing.
 ‘Old Logger’ was reluctant to abandon his slowly sinking float house until he was finally convinced to move into a seniors’ care home.

 More than forty years later, Taylor continues to reside on Malcolm Island, employing his skills as a boat mechanic, expert troller, writer and musician.
-He fishes in season two and half days on his own troller equipped with a GPS plotter, among other twenty-first century devices.
+He goes fishing in season two half days a week on his own troller equipped with a GPS plotter, among other twenty-first century devices.

 The author concludes on a philosophical note about the elemental nature of the men and women who catch fish: “We have been there in gales and glass calm, in fog and on star-clad nights, alone and in company with four hundred other boats.
 Always pursuing, seeking, hoping.
 It is a strange game—as old as man.” (p.
 209)